keymanapp/keyboards/release/m/mingrelian_cyrillic/README.md

 Description
 -----------
-Mingrelian Cyrillic is a Cyrillic keyboard for the Mingrelian language in Georgia.
+Mingrelian Cyrillic is a Cyrillic keyboard for the Mingrelian language in Abkhazia.

 Links
 -----